Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Extended Results

 \section{Extended Results}

-We provide extended baselines for all benchmarks in Figure~\ref{fig:baseline_heatmap} and main results for CBB in Figure ~\ref{fig:cbb_heatmap}, for NQ in Figure ~\ref{fig:nq_heatmap}, and for NM in Figure ~\ref{fig:nm_heatmap}.
-Additionally, we provide positional curves for all models in Figure ~\ref{fig:byposition_all_models_supps}.
+As discussed in \S\ref{subsec:baselines} we evaluated \textit{gold-only} baselines where each gold context size (small, medium, large) was presented alone, without distractors.
+This verified that all variants were independently sufficient to solve the task and that downstream performance drops are due to aggregation effects (e.g., distractor interference or gold placement).
+We provide baselines for all benchmarks in \ref{apdx:baselines} Figure~\ref{fig:baseline_heatmap}.
+Additionally, we provide full results for CBB in Figure~\ref{fig:cbb_heatmap}, for NQ in Figure~\ref{fig:nq_heatmap}, and for NM in Figure~\ref{fig:nm_heatmap}.
+Finally, we provide positional curves for all models in Figure~\ref{fig:byposition_all_models_supps}.